The poem “Connected by the World” by Gabriel Cruz

 Ans: Nations are connected through trade and the work of people from different races and backgrounds.

 Q2.
-How does the poet describe globalization?
+How does the poet describe globalization in the poem “Connected by the World" by Gabriel Cruz?

 Ans: The poet describes globalization as a strong and powerful force that unites the world.